 Mil Tng 407.
 Operations Group Staff.
 0(0).
 Military Leadership.
 Cadet Officer and NCO leadership positions maintaining command, control, accountability, and providing billeting for all programs and cadets not assigned BCT or EST. Pass/fail.
-Pass/Fail.
+Not Graded.
 Sem hrs: 0 summer.

 Mil Tng 408.
 Sports Camp.
 0(0).
 Career Broadening.
 Cadets accepted by the Athletic Department program manager to work sports camps during the first summer period.
-Pass/fail.
+Not Graded.
 No final.
 Sem hrs: 0 summer.

 Mil Tng 411.
 AETC Leadership Ops.
 0(0).
 Military Leadership.
 Leadership positions with a Basic Military Training Squadron at Lackland AFB, TX, as assistants to Military Training Instructors and as basic airmen training instructors and counselors.
 AETC Leadership Ops meets the requirements for Operation Air Force.
 Cadets cannot be scheduled for Operation Air Force after completing AETC Leadership Ops.
-Pass/fail.
+Not Graded.
 Sem hrs: 0 summer.

 Mil Tng 412.
 Falconry.
 0(0).
 Career Broadening.
 Train recently hatched falcons for upcoming football season performances, train falcons on hand, public relations work, and assist in renovations/repairs of mews and equipment.
 Only cadet falconers are eligible.
-Pass/fail.
+Not Graded.
 Sem hrs: 0 summer.

 Mil Tng 413.
 Operations Group Cadre.
 0(0).
 Military Leadership.
 Cadets who are assigned as Cadre to assist the Operations Group Staff maintaining command, control, and accountability.
 Assists with providing billeting for all programs and cadets not assigned BCT or EST during summer.
-Pass/fail.
+Not Graded.
 Sem hrs: 0 summer.

 Mil Tng 434.
 Summer RECONDO Cadre.
 0(0).
 Military Leadership.
-First- and second-class cadets serve as cadre for USAFA/AD Summer RECONDO under the oversight of the USAFA PERC.
-Pass/fail.
+First- and second-class cadets serve as cadre for USAF Academy/AD Summer RECONDO under the oversight of the USAF Academy PERC.
+Not Graded.
 Sem hrs: 0 summer.

 Mil Tng 435.
 Cadet Wing Leadership.
 0(0).
 Military Leadership.
 Selected cadets will perform in Cadet Wing Command functions managing all aspects of the Cadet Wing to include: Wing Commander, Deputy Commander, Superintendent, Director of Operations, and Leadership Staff.
-Pass/fail.
+Not Graded.
 Sem hrs: 0 summer.

 Mil Tng 441.
 Cadet Summer Language Immersion Program (CSLIP).
 0(0).
 Student Course.
 DF Coordinated Program.
 This is an intensive foreign language and cultural study program at an accredited foreign university or language institute.
-USAFA currently sends eligible cadets to immersion programs in the Middle East, China, Russia, Japan, France, Germany, Spain, and Latin America.
-All third-class or second-class foreign language students are eligible to apply for the program, but preference is given to Arabic, Chinese, and Russian students.
-The program runs for three weeks, during first summer period; participation is in lieu of summer break for two-degree cadets.
-Participation in CSLIP provides cadets with across-the-board significant improvement in language skills and cultural understanding, as well as the ability to function with confidence in international/foreign environments.
-Pass/fail.
+Those selected for this program will spend the entire time in a foreign country where the target language is spoken.
+The program takes place during first summer period.
+Participation in CSLIP provides cadets with significant across-theboard improvement in language skills and cultural understanding, as well as the ability to function with confidence in international/foreign environments.
+Not Graded.
 Sem hrs: 0 summer.

 Mil Tng 442.
 Cultural Immersion Program (CIP).
 0(0).
 Student Course.
-Provides unique cultural and language learning opportunities for USAFA faculty, staff, and cadets to develop and submit their own proposals to study specific international issues, cultures, histories, and languages in a variety of foreign countries around the world.
-Like CSLIP, preference is given to proposals to travel to the Middle East/Africa, China, and Russia; each proposal must have a strong foreign culture and foreign language component as its primary focus.
-Approximately 7 to 10 proposals (30 to 40 cadets) are approved from over 25 submitted each year.
-This program is in lieu of summer break.
-Pass/fail.
+Provides unique cultural and language learning opportunities for USAF Academy faculty, staff, and cadets.
+DFLCP solicits proposals from faculty and staff to study specific international issues, cultures, and histories in a variety of foreign countries around the world.
+DFLCP will determine which proposals are approved for funding.
+Not Graded.
 Sem hrs: 0 summer.